The Story of Sloan

 It is difficult to not look back on this accident with regret and frustration.
 I hold myself to a high standard and feel so guilty about putting Porter in a tough spot, stressing out my family, and involving search and rescue.
 Hopefully this incident will make me a wiser and safer climber.

 In some accidents, there might be a blatant error, but I feel like in this case, it was a combination of factors.
 The ice step where I fell looked trivial from afar, but was actually a stout vertical step.
 I assumed the ice would be the same good quality as found elsewhere on the route, but my guess is that the sun hits this flow more and thus it was rotten underneath.
 I also underestimated the difficulty of the topout, which was about as bad as it gets.
-There were many factors – rotten ice, terrible top out, fatigue, heavy pack – that combined in a perfect storm to pop me off.
+There were many factors – rotten ice, terrible top out, fatigue, heavy pack, poor protection – that combined in a perfect storm to pop me off.
 No one factor individually would have been a big deal, but the combination was wicked.
 Multiple yellow flags will equal a red flag in my mind from now on.

 One thing that will always haunt me is: why didn’t I take the snow ramp out left?
 I know I felt like going straight up was the more protectable/safer option in a way, but I also wasn’t 100% that was the correct snow ramp.
 Looking back, I should have done a better job following along with the beta photo where we were on route.
 If I was 100% sure, I might have taken that snow ramp.